jamiemccrindle/foldr.uk/foldr-uk-website/blog/2021-04-10-terraform-rotate-secrets.md

 :::

-In the terrafrom script below, I've set up 2 passwords, one called `even` and one called `odd`.
+In the terraform below, I've set up 2 passwords, one called `even` and one called `odd`.

 The `odd` password rotates at the beginning of the odd months and is the current password for those months i.e.: